profile

 Clip Blitz (the live part of the program) start THIS FRIDAY, Jan 14th, so check it out now if you want to write your first B2B clip in 2022:

-Whenever you’re ready, here are three ways I can help
+By the way, whenever you’re ready, here are 3 ways I can help take the next steps with your freelance writing career:

 (Trust me...
 It's a good idea....)